fannybergstrom/nowcasting_covid19/README.md

 # Bayesian Nowcasting with application to COVID-19 fatalities in Sweden

-This repository contains data and code for the manuscript *Flexible Bayesian Nowcasting with application to COVID-19 fatalities in Sweden* by Fanny Bergström, Felix Günther, Michael Höhle and Tom Britton at Stockholm University.
-The manuscript is available on [arXiv](https://arxiv.org/abs/2202.04569/).
+This repository contains data and code for the article *Flexible Bayesian Nowcasting with application to COVID-19 fatalities in Sweden* by Fanny Bergström, Felix Günther, Michael Höhle and Tom Britton at Stockholm University.
+The artice is published in [PLOS Comp Bio](https://doi.org/10.1371/journal.pcbi.1010767).

 Weekly updated nowcast estimates of COVID-19 fatalities and ICU admissions in Sweden using our proposed method are found at
 <p align="center">